Content Marketing for Lawyers: How To Succeed in 2025

 Targeting the search term “divorce lawyer in Chicago” is SEO.

 Trying to capture the attention of the person Google-searching “How much does the average divorce cost?” by writing a blog that answers that exact question?
 That’s content marketing.
+(And speak to our Divorce Law Digital Marketing Agency for more on this, in particular.)

 Best of all (at least for divorce lawyers), someone Googling that question may have the immediate or future need of a divorce lawyer.